-Stephen Curry, Kevin Durant look to build a Warriors dynasty
+Stephen Curry, Kevin Durant Look To Build A Warriors Dynasty

 The second NBA championship feels drastically different for Curry, because this one was a comeback from a heartbreaking missed opportunity last year against James and the Cavaliers when the Warriors knew they should have won it all but squandered a 3-1 lead.

-As a raucous crowd cheered at Oracle Arena, Curry watched freshly crowned Finals MVP Durant capturing his first ring in his 10th NBA season.
+As a raucous crowd cheered at Oracle Arena, Curry watched freshly crowned capturing his first ring in his 10th NBA season.

 “It’s different just because of what happened last year to be honest,” Curry said.
 “We went through, for lack of a better term, basketball hell in that sense of just being so close to getting the job done and not realizing that goal and having to think about that for an entire year and compartmentalize and just try to keep the right perspective about this season and learn the lessons that we learned.”